+For decades, many educators let a textbook's table of contents determine the scope and sequence of a course.
 Today, transformational teachers know their anchor standards by heart and recognize the difference between teaching strategies and learning strategies:

-2. Lesson Design: From Solo to Collaborative
+2. Shift From Solo to Collaborative Lesson Design

 "Introverts like to work autonomously," says Susan Cain, author of Quiet: The Power of Introverts in a World That Can't Stop Talking, "but the trend in education over the past 20 years has been focused on group learning."
 Cain notes that popular teaching strategies like cold calling don't allow introverts time to process what they want to say.
 Adding a think-pair-share activity or increasing wait time to seven seconds after asking a question plays to the strengths of introverts.

-Lubricating the learning process with frictionless turn-in-the-worksheet compliance denies students opportunities for productive struggle -- a condition important for retention, according to an article by Richard Schmidt and Robert Bjork in Psychological Science.
+Lubricating the learning process with frictionless turn-in-the-worksheet compliance denies students opportunities for productive struggle -- a condition important for learning and retention, according to an article by Richard Schmidt and Robert Bjork in Psychological Science.
 When students struggle, relax.
 Don't lower the expectations of your next lesson plan.
-Instead, scaffold instruction and check to see that you are challenging students appropriately with Hess' Cognitive Rigor Matrix.
+Instead, scaffold instruction (PDF) and check to see that you are challenging students appropriately with Hess' Cognitive Rigor Matrix.

 Due to space limitations, this post does not include all the ways of planning transformational curriculum.
 What else would you include?